HassenLin/TraceFiction/utiljs/README.md

      convert html to read friendly mode.

    ### CheckNeedWaitComplete() // call by app
-     check needComplete member exist. <br/>
+    `check needComplete member exist.
-     when needComplete member exist, app will wait all item loaded. <br/>
-     when needComplete member no exist, app will only wait html page loaded. <br/>
+     when needComplete member exist, app will wait all item loaded. when needComplete member no exist, app will only wait html page loaded. `

    ### GetNextPage()
       check nextPageUrl member exist and return it's value.